RMelisen/Blazor.MiniMarket/README.md

  6. **Manage the quantity of each product in the cart**

-- If a product is already in the cart, adding the same product should increase the number of units, not create a new line.
+- If a product is already in the cart, adding the same product increases the number of units.

  7. Visually display significant discounts